YinHK-gameDev/unity-learn/art & graphics/shaders/shader graph/sub graph.md

 ![](../img/SubGraph-Output-Node.png)

+The Output Node defines the output ports of a Sub Graph Node when you reference the Sub Graph from inside another graph.
+To add and remove ports, use the Custom Port Menu in the Node Settings tab of the Graph Inspector by clicking on the Sub Graph Output node.

 ### Subgraph Asset

 The **Subgraph Asset** is a new Asset type introduced with the Shader Graph.
 A Subgraph Asset defines a Subgraph.
 This is different to a Shader Graph.
 You can create a Subgraph Asset from the Project window from the Create menu via Subgraph in the Shader sub-menu.